Skip to Content

 Our friends led us one morning to the University Village Shopping Center, an upscale outdoor mall just north of the University of Washington.
 Our destination was Din Tai Fung, which specializes in Taiwanese dumplings and noodles.

-a basket of dumplings from din tai fung in university heights.
+A basket of dumplings from din tai fung in university heights.

-watching the cooks make dozens of dumplings at din tai fung in seattle.
+Watching the cooks make dozens of dumplings at din tai fung in seattle.

 Two Neighborhood Farmers Markets

-Phinney Ridge
+Phinney Ridge & Its Market

 Visiting green markets is one of our favorite things to do in any city.
 We offered to cook dinner for our friends on our last night and so headed to one of the city’s several very good green markets for ingredients.

-a row of stalls at the weekly afternoon farmers market in phinney ridge.
+A row of stalls at the weekly afternoon farmers market in phinney ridge.

-The Phinney market was lively on a Friday afternoon with musicians, plenty of produce and locally made foods including seasonally-flavored ice pops.
+The Phinney market was lively on a Friday afternoon with musicians, plenty of produce and locally made foods, including seasonally-flavored ice pops.
 It also has a trio of cool metal slides between the market and parking lot.

 We picked up fresh mozzarella and summer tomatoes for caprese, mushrooms to sauté and put atop steak, and fresh pasta to toss with garlic and olive oil.

-bluebird microbrewery and creamery in phinney ridge, seattle.
+Bluebird microbrewery and creamery in phinney ridge, seattle.

-elliott bay books has timbered ceilings, big windows and a very large selection of books.
+Elliott bay books has timbered ceilings, big windows and a very large selection of books.

-Pike Place Market
+In & Around Pike Place Market

 If it’s your first visit, consider a food tour to point out the highlights and provide some samples before you explore on your own.

-the clock, neon sign and busy stalls of pike place public market in downtown seattle.
+The clock, neon sign and busy stalls of pike place public market in downtown seattle.

-In summer look for regional produce like marionberries and mushrooms.
+In summer, look for regional produce like marionberries and mushrooms.
 There are often buskers performing around the edge of the market.

-old stove brewing company has a nice view of the sound behind seattle's pike place market.
+Old stove brewing company has a nice view of the sound behind seattle's pike place market.

 Like a lot of microbreweries, Old Stove has a lot of IPA beers, which I’m not keen on.
-Rich ordered one and I found a refreshing Belgian blonde ale.
+Rich ordered one, and I found a refreshing Belgian blonde ale.

-white chocolate and marzipan spread from woodring's in the pike place market
+White chocolate and marzipan spread from woodring's in the pike place market

-On a previous trip we had lunch at Emmet Watson’s Oyster Bar, which is named for a legendary Seattle reporter and has been there forever.
-It has a small, very old-fashioned bar, vinyl booths, blue checkered table cloths and a small patio.
+On a previous trip, we had lunch at Emmet Watson’s, a no-frills oyster bar, which is named for a legendary Seattle reporter and has been there forever.

 Yup, More Book Stores